 On New Year’s Day 2020, Birds of Firle – a single edition, handmade book – was placed in the post to the first of almost 100 recipients in the UK and overseas who have committed to respond to it in words, sound or images.
 An exercise in slow art – and cumulative, communal creative practice – initiated by Tanya Shadrick, founder of The Selkie Press.
-Extracts of incoming material will be shared here, ahead of an exhibition and limited edition release from The Selkie Press in 2022.
+Extracts of incoming material will be shared here, ahead of a first exhibition of words and artefacts in 2023.

 FOUNDLE celebrates chance and connection in the language and materials of the Sussex Downs where the work was made.